ethereum/eth-tester/README.md

 The ethereum tester provides strong guarantees that backends can be swapped out seamlessly without effecting the data formats of both the input arguments and return values.
-This is accomplished using a two step process of strict *normalization* and *validation*.
+This is accomplished using a two-step process of strict *normalization* and *validation*.

 All inputs to the methods of the `EthereumTester` are first validated then